 3 steps to cheap car hire

-- - Fill out your details above and click search to compare
+- Search - fill out your details above and click search to compare

-- - Choose the car you want to hire
+- Select - choose the car you want to hire

 Your rental desk location will be presented to you as you compare car hire followed by more specific address locations found within your confirmation email from the car hire company themselves.